ipld/js-block/README.md

 ### `block.decode()`

-Promise that resolves to a native JavaScript object decoded from the block data.
+Returns decoded block data.

-A new object is returned on every call.
-The decoding is not cached because it is likely to be mutated by the consumer.
+A new object is returned on every call that is copied from a cached version of the decoded block.
+This means you are free to mutate the return value and that we'll never do more than one actual block decode in the codec.

+### `block.decodeUnsafe()`

+Returns the cached block data directly.

+**Waring: If you mutate the return value bad things will happen.**

+This operation is very fast and useful as long as you can ensure the return value will not be mutated.

 ### `block.cid()`